-Resonate is a Consumer Intelligence platform that gives you the deepest, most comprehensive understanding of the U.S. consumer by combining data from our United States Consumer Study with direct online behavioral observations at scale.
+Resonate is a Consumer Intelligence platform that provides the deepest, most comprehensive understanding of the U.S. consumer by combining data from our United States Consumer Study with direct online behavioral observations at scale.

 Using artificial intelligence and machine learning, we’re able to dynamically identify and update 14,000 attributes for over 230 million U.S. consumer profiles.